 - George Merovich, Environmental Science & Studies

-- Roy Nagle (Chair), Environmental Health & Safety
+- Roy Nagle (Chair), Research Integrity and Environmental Safety

 - Wade Roberts, Philosophy